 We study the in vitro and in vivo beta cell specificity of novel and established tracers, in preclinical animal models and in clinical studies.
 In addition, we work towards identifying novel beta cell specific targets and associated high affinity ligands by collaboration with the Department of Immunology, Genetics and Pathology, the Human Protein Atlas and AstraZeneca.
 The preclinical screening is performed using in vitro techniques such as cellular internalization and frozen tissue autoradiography on human donor material, acquired from the Nordic Network for Clinical Islet Isolation.
-In vivo scanning is performed in animal models of diabetes by means of a small animal PET/SPECT/CT scanner, a clinical PET/CT scanner and a Hamamatsu large animal scanner.
-Collaboration with the PET center at Uppsala University Hospital ensures rapid translation from preclinical to clinical studies.
+In vivo scanning is performed in animal models of diabetes by means of a small animal PET/SPECT/CT scanner, and clinical PET/CT and PET/MR scanners Collaboration with the PET center at Uppsala University Hospital ensures rapid translation from preclinical to clinical studies.